 The beginnings of Christianity in Latvia go back to the end of the 12th century, but during the German military occupation of World War II and communist control from 1944 to 1991, oppression of the church was severe.
 Many Latvians fled, forming churches in exile.
 Many also abandoned the faith.
 Religious freedom returned in 1988, but many rural areas are still without Gospel proclamation, and great needs remain for training leaders, both clergy and lay, and for publishing Christian literature.

 The Lutheran Church—Missouri Synod started working with the Evangelical Lutheran Church of Latvia (ELCL) in 1995.
 Altar and pulpit fellowship with the ELCL was formally declared by resolution at the 2001 LCMS Synod Convention.
-Since that time, the LCMS and the ELCL have developed a very positive working relationship through LCMS Mission, LCMS World Relief and Human Care, Orphan Grain Train, the Lutheran Heritage Foundation, Lutheran Hour Ministries, Concordia Seminary, St. Louis, Mo., and Concordia Theological Seminary, Fort Wayne, Ind.
+Since that time, the LCMS and the ELCL have developed a very positive working relationship through Orphan Grain Train; the Lutheran Heritage Foundation; Lutheran Hour Ministries; Concordia Seminary, St. Louis, Mo.; and Concordia Theological Seminary, Fort Wayne, Ind.

-In 2001, LCMS World Relief and Human Care began supporting mercy ministries in Latvia including care for street children, crisis care for women and children, financial and material support for church workers and a soup kitchen.
-Most recently, WR-HC provided training in mercy ministry for church workers.
+In 2001, the LCMS began supporting mercy ministries in Latvia, including care for street children, crisis care for women and children, financial and material support for church workers, and a soup kitchen.
+Most recently, the LCMS provided training in mercy ministry for church workers.

 The Evangelical Lutheran Church of Latvia reports that there are 113 pastors and 86 evangelists serving its 293 congregations with a total membership of 333,700.
-This past year, it gained 3,700 new members.
 It has 160 Sunday schools with 5,500 children.